Deciding the status of your personal assistant

 - they use their own money to buy business assets, pay for running costs and so on

 - they are responsible for putting right any unsatisfactory work, at their own expense and in their own time

 - they provide significant tools and equipment that are fundamental for their work

 There is no single test to determine employment status.
 Each case has to be looked at carefully and all of the factors above considered and weighed up (where certain factors are not relevant, they will carry less weight).
 In general however, we would expect most PAs to be employees.
 Indeed, HMRC's Employment Status manual says the following:

 ‘Care provided in client’s home - The case law tests normally indicate that a careworker who looks after a client in the client’s home is likely to be an employee.
 In particular there will often be a significant right of control, for example the carer required to arrive at a pre-arranged time and perform tasks at the request of the client.
 On occasions the facts may indicate self-employment.
 For example, it may be the case that a careworker looks after a number of people concurrently and has a business organisation in place.’

 There are some different rules that apply to certain groups of people such as agency workers and family members.
 See our exceptions section for more details.

 You must decide the employment status of each PA separately.
-Just because one assistant is employed, it does not mean they all will be.
+Just because one PA is employed, it does not mean they all will be.
 You should consider the criteria above for each PA you use.